bitpesa/api-documentation/transaction-flow.md

 ## Receiving error messages

 Because payouts happen on the recipient level inside our system, any kind of issues with the payouts will appear on the recipient.
-To get real-time information on issues with payouts, please create webhooks for transaction ad recipient state changes using the developer portal, or the API, where we will send a response every time the recipient's state changes to error.
+To get real-time information on issues with payouts, please create webhooks for transaction and recipient state changes using the developer portal, or the API, where we will send a response every time the recipient's state changes to error.

 The error message can be found inside the `state_reason` field on the recipient.